mongodb/docs/source/reference/glossary.rst

       In the context of a :term:`shard cluster`, a chunk is a contiguous range of :term:`shard key` values assigned to a particular :term:`shard`.
       By default, chunks are 64 megabytes or less.
-When they grow beyond the configured chunk size, they are split in two.
+When they grow beyond the configured chunk size, a :program:`mongos` splits the chunk into two chunks.

    geospatial
       Data that relates to geographical location.
 In MongoDB, you may